-- The Scholarship cycle is the start of Summer Day Camp through the end of the school year. - Scholarship participants have a 60% attendance requirement.
+- The Scholarship cycle qualification window is the beginning of Summer Day Camp through the end of the following school year. - Scholarship participants have a 60% attendance requirement.
 They must attend 60% of a program period in order to keep the scholarship.
 Families will be notified if you are in jeopardy of losing your child's scholarship. - Scholarship applications are accepted year-round with 'new cycle' applications available each year in February.
-Scholarship funds are limited and are allocated on a first come, first served basis. - Please return your completed scholarship application, including appropriate income verification, to the community center front desk or email to scholarship.parks@seattle.gov. - If scholarship application and financial documents are sent by email BE SURE TO MARK OUT ANY SOCIAL SECURITY NUMBERS.
+Scholarship funds are limited and are allocated on a first come, first served basis. - Please apply online via Seattle Civiform.
+It's the most secure way to apply.
+Alternatively, you may return a hard copy application and supporting documents to the community center front desk or email the packet to scholarship.parks@seattle.gov. - If hard copy scholarship application and financial documents are submitted to a site or emailed, please BE SURE TO MARK OUT ANY SOCIAL SECURITY NUMBERS.

-HOLIDAY CLOSURES FOR SUMMER 2022
+HOLIDAY CLOSURES FOR SUMMER 2023